open-education-hub/essentials-security/data-representation/index.md

 ## Introduction

-In today's session we'll discuss about data and the many ways we can represent it.
+In today's session we'll be discussing data and the many ways we can represent it.

 ## Reminders and Prerequisites